 “It’s a fuel that can be used with our existing vehicles and we’re confident it can help us to future-proof our fleet, but the trial will provide us with total clarity of the benefits.”

-Previous independent trials have shown that Shell GTL Fuel, exclusively supplied to the UK by Certas Energy, can reduce nitrogen oxide (NOx) emissions by up to 37 per cent and particulate matter by up to 90 per cent compared to conventional diesel.
+Previous independent trials have shown that Shell GTL Fuel can reduce nitrogen oxide (NOx) emissions by up to 37 per cent and particulate matter by up to 90 per cent compared to conventional diesel.

 It can be used as a direct replacement in heavy and light duty engines without the need for modifications or new infrastructure, it’s more biodegradable and provides reduced noise levels in many cases.

 Matt O’Hara, Business Manager for Certas Energy explains “Shell GTL Fuel is cleaner for the local environment and communities, than traditional diesel.
 It was introduced to the UK in 2016 and is becoming widely accepted as an alternative fuel solution to immediately reduce local emissions and noise pollution across multiple industries.
 Go Plant Fleet Services will be the first company of its kind in the UK to trial its use with heavy duty road sweepers”